Social Security Disability

 What are the fees charged by an attorney in a disability case?

 Fees charged by an attorney must be approved by the Social Security Administration.
 Our firm uses the standard federal contract which pays the representative a fee of 25 percent of the past-due benefits, not to exceed $6,000.00.
-Hence, if we are not successful in winning your case and obtaining past-due benefits, no fee is charged.
+If we are not successful in winning your case and obtaining past-due benefits, no fee is charged.

 1901 Gadsden Street, Suite B